 An additional portion of the District's net position represents resources that are subject to external restrictions on how they may be used.
 The remaining balance of net position, which is unrestricted, may be used to meet the District's ongoing mission to the public.
 Much of these monies are kept in reserve in accordance with the District Governing Board's minimum reserve requirements and amounts exceeding these requirements are primarily used to fund future year's capital projects.
 As seen on the following chart, the District continues to maintain sufficient cash reserves and has adequate resources to meet all current obligations.
+It's anticipated that the District's total reserves will decrease over the next five years to accomplish its Facilities Master Plan.

-The Statement of Revenues, Expenses, and Changes in Net Position reflects the results of operations for the fiscal year ended June 30, 2023.
+The Statement of Revenues, Expenses, and Changes in Net Position reflects the results of operations for the fiscal year ended June 30, 2024.
 It shows the various revenues and expenses, both operating and non-operating, reconciling the beginning net position amount to the ending net position amount as presented on the Statement of Net Position.